 - Moving from side to side

-If your parrot’s wings are clipped and it’s unable to fly, then walking may be its only real way of moving around.
-In this situation, you can encourage the parrot to walk more often through games.
+If a parrot’s wings are clipped, walking could be its only real way to move around.
+In this situation, you can encourage walking through games.

-Try teaching it to play fetch by throwing a toy or piece of food a short distance.
-The parrot will scurry over to retrieve it, and if you’ve taught it the skill, it will even bring it back to you.
+Try teaching it to play “fetch” by throwing a toy or piece of food a short distance.
+The parrot will run over to retrieve it; if you’ve taught it the skill, it’ll return it.

 How To Keep Your Parrot Healthy

-Parrots need to be kept occupied throughout the day, or they can become bored.
-This leads to behavioral problems, such as feather plucking.
-Always ensure that the parrot has access to enrichment opportunities every day.
+Parrots must be kept occupied throughout the day, or they can become bored.
+A lack of enrichment leads to behavioral problems, such as feather plucking.

-Simply allowing the parrot to spend time with you during the evening and giving it puzzles or toys for the day is fine.
-Intersperse the week with more enrichment opportunities to ensure that the parrot feels properly stimulated.
+Allowing the parrot to spend time with you during the evening and giving it puzzles or toys for the day provides a good balance.

-Exercise is a must for parrots, especially larger birds.
-Ideally, conduct two exercise sessions a week.
-These can include any of the methods we discussed above, interchanged as needed to exercise different body parts.
-For example:
+Conduct a minimum of two exercise sessions a week.
+These can include any methods discussed, interchanged as needed to exercise different body parts, including:

-As noted by BioOne, an improper diet is a pervasive and serious issue in pet birds.
-That’s especially true for those of the psittacine (parrot) family.
-Our knowledge of how to care for these unique animals in captivity is still evolving.
-For now, pellet foods are believed to offer a more balanced, effective diet for parrots.
+As noted by BioOne, an improper diet is a pervasive and serious issue for pet birds, especially those of the psittacine (parrot) family.

 Social time is important for parrots, especially solo birds without a companion.
 Spending time with your parrot will reinforce your bond, but most importantly, it serves as enrichment.
-Depending on the activities you choose, it can even be exercise too.
-Try letting your bird:
+Try letting your parrot:

-- Perch on your shoulder as you putter around the home
+- Perch on your shoulder as you walk around the home.

-- Sit on your arm as you relax watching a movie
+- Sit on your arm as you relax while watching a movie.

-- Take it for a walk using a bird harness
+- Take it for a walk using a harness.

-- Share a meal with it, so long as the food is healthy for the bird and free of additives
+- Share a meal with it, as long as the food is healthy.

-These amazing animals form close social bonds with their owners and do indeed feel emotions.
+Parrots form close social bonds with their owners and experience genuine emotions.
 A well-loved parrot will be happier, healthier, and more willing to exercise.

 Where Can I Take My Parrot To Fly?